AI4EOSC LLM

 Use Vision models

-If you select the Qwen2.5-VL-7B-Instruct, you can upload images to the model and ask questions about them.
+In the model menu, select any model with the VISION tag.
+Then you will be able to upload images to the model and ask questions about them.
 To upload an image click the and you will be offered the possibility of either Capture an image or Upload an image.

 Here are some ideas on how to incorporate this into a scientific workflow: